Poultry Housing

 The funny thing about hens is that they all usually choose to lay in the same nest box often all sitting on top each other when it is laying time.

-In the Omlet Eglu Cube the nesting booth is partitioned off from the house giving your laying hens extra privacy and a sliding door that can be closed at night.
+In the Omlet Eglu Cube and Eglu Pro the nesting boxes are partitioned off from the house giving your laying hens extra privacy.
 This is a simple yet very effective design keeping the two important areas separate but linked.
-The roosting bar rack can be easily removed and washed or water blasted for a superior clean.

 Hens enjoy the privacy of a nest box.

-Classic Timber Poultry Run off the front of an Appletons Apex Hen House.
+Timber Poultry Run attached to an Appletons Apex Hen House.

 An Enclosed Run is Worth the Investment